medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 #### MedComMessagingRequesterOrganization
 The [MedComMessagingRequesterOrganization]( http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-messaging-requesterorganization.html) represents the receiver of the HomeCareObservation message.
 The receiver information consist of the initials of the general practitioner that requisitioned acute homecare visit and observation, if known, and identifiers such as SOR-, EAN and Ydernummer-identifier to represent the general practitioner.
 If the initials of the general practitioner are unknown, then the code "unknown" form the [data-absent-reason ValueSet](http://hl7.org/fhir/R4/valueset-data-absent-reason.html) shall be sent.
+In MedComMessagingRequesterOrganization the contact.name.given shall be used to express the initials of the general practitioner.
+The standard follows HL7 rulse to expres initals.
+[Click here to read the rules](http://hl7.org/fhir/R4/datatypes.html#HumanName)

 #### MedComMessagingOrganization